 the MUNSELL hue circle

-The Munsell color order system is the oldest color model in common use today.
+The Munsell Color System, introduced in 1915 and revised twice since then, is the oldest color model in common use today.
 The hue circle is divided into five equally spaced basic colors — yellow, red, purple, blue and green, in counterclockwise order — and five blends between them (yellow red, red purple, purple blue, blue green and green yellow).
 Each of these 10 color sections is divided into ten equal gradations, producing 100 hue intervals; the central or "pure" hue in each category is located at division 5 (yellow is at 5Y, red at 5R, etc.).

 The hue spacing was determined through incremental perceptual comparisons between hues around the entire color circle, at different levels of chroma and lightness.
-Over small hue changes at a constant chroma, equal distances along the circumference represent equal perceived differences between colors.
-Thus, middle red and deep yellow are perceptually as different as green blue and red blue.
+Over small hue changes at a constant chroma, equal distances along the circumference represent equal perceived differences between hues.
+Thus, deep red and yellow orange are perceptually as different as green blue and blue green.

 Hues positioned opposite each other on the hue circle represent visual complementary colors, which were determined by visual mixtures of colors on a color top, as described in the book review of Ogden Rood.